slathrop/vue-hugo-netlify-spa-demo/README.md

 The idea is to use Hugo to generate a read-only, git-backed REST API (inspiration was found [here](https://forestry.io/blog/build-a-json-api-with-hugo/)) with data that can be updated via:

-1. A Netlify CMS front-end, or
+1. A Netlify CMS admin UI, or
 1. The GitHub API (which effectively makes the API read-write, with a bit of build latency)

 The API backend would, for purposes of this demo, be hit by a Vue.js, Nuxt, Axios, Vuetify SPA front-end.